 4. Look at models.

 Seek out different models for course descriptions.
 You can look at online providers, your local public and private schools, and other homeschoolers.
+You can make your descriptions look professional and sleek by putting them in a table format or by using clear headers and different font sizes to draw readers’ eyes to the most important places first.

 Here are a couple of very different examples.
 The first one is basic but hits all the important points.
 The second one is more descriptive, but also gives basic information.